Skip to main content

 Evaluated function inputCommonly (inputs, ground_truths)A single datapoint dict

-Evaluator parametersoutputs, inputs, ground_truthsoutputs, inputs, ground_truth
+Evaluator parametersoutputs, inputs, ground_truthsoutputs, inputs, ground_truth (or ground_truth=None to support unlabeled datapoints)

 Result displayManual inspectionprint_results=True, or print_results=False plus result.print_table()

-EnrichmentGlobal helper functions commonTracer instance methods recommended
+EnrichmentGlobal helper functions commonTracer instance methods recommended; enrich_session() free function now only accepts metadata

 1. Upgrade the package